troyhacks/MoonLight/docs/general/gettingstarted.md

 ## Developing

 * Read the [ESP32 Sveltekit docs](https://moonmodules.org/MoonLight/eskIndex/) (Latest version (Svelte 5) here [ESP32 Sveltekit docs](https://theelims.github.io/ESP32-sveltekit/))
-* Read [Customizing Sveltekit](https://moonmodules.org/MoonLight/general/customizingsveltekit/), this things have normally been done (ESP32-Svelte-Live-MM WIP)
+* Read [Customizing Sveltekit](https://moonmodules.org/MoonLight/general/customizingsveltekit/), this things have normally been done (MoonBase WIP)
 * UI dev: configure vite.config.ts, go to interface folder, npm install, npm run dev.
 A local webserver starts on localhost.
 UI changes will directly be shown via this webserver
 * Want to make changes: fork the repo and submit pull requests

-## ESP32-Svelte-Live-MM specific
+## MoonBase specific

 * Connect a 256 leds panel to the board
 * Search for FastLED.addLeds in the code and update to the pin you use to drive LEDS, reflash the code to the board